ORGANIZED KITCHEN DRAWERS: THE REVEAL

 From small ramekins to large shallow pasta bowls, the bowls are sorted by size, function, and color.
 I do love my patterns!
 It makes me smile when I open this drawer and everything has its place.

 Even better, they’re beautiful to look at.
-This drawer used to be a mishmash, and again, I had bowled in here that I hadn’t touched in years.
+This drawer used to be a mishmash, and again, I had bowls in here that I hadn’t touched in years.

 They were given away a long time ago, which is when I cleaned up the contents of this drawer.
 Keeping them organized by size also helps keep it orderly looking.